Layalchristine24/Layalchristine24.github.io/content/project/rrml/index.md

 My new project is about analysing stocks in order to be able to compare faster which companies can be trusted or not from a long-term point of view.

 We intend to develop indicators which can be more user-friendly in a Shiny App.

+The final objective of this project is to give a new tool to the people who are starting to invest in the stock market.

 This is a new project, so please stay tuned !